• Skip to main content

 Hand strength is required so little children should not be allowed to cut the trees.

-Can this holiday bundt cake be made in advance?
+Can this holiday Bundt cake be made in advance?

 Yes!